 Every time I switch my babies from their back to their belly, they fall asleep so much faster and sleep longer.

-I’ve always wondered if putting them on their belly makes is easier for them to suck their thumb/finger.
-Because, so far, four of mine became thumb/finger suckers.
-The thing I liked about them sucking their thumb is that it easily soothed them and helped them to sleep once laid down.
+So far, every single baby has ended up sucking a thumb or a finger.
+Sometimes I wonder if putting them on their stomach is easy access for them to place their fingers in their mouths.
+The thing I liked about them sucking a finger is that it easily soothes them and helps them to sleep once laid down.

 I use a fan or a humidifier in the room.
 The noise helps soothe the baby to fall asleep and to keep them sleeping.
-Then, when the baby sleeps in a strange place, making sure there is some kind of noise maker in the room often helps them fall asleep right away.
+Then, when the baby sleeps in a strange place, making sure there is some kind of noise maker in the room often helps them fall asleep right away and adjust well to a new environment.

 I’m a structured kind of person, so I need routine in my baby’s life to keep my own sanity.
 Again, Baby Wise laid this out very well for a routine/schedule.
 This book helped me understand the best routine for my baby.